RethaD27/Tunisi-Shaft-Complex-register/README.md

 ### Step by step

 1. **Create a project** at https://supabase.com (free tier is plenty for this).
 Give it any name and a database password (you won't need the password day-to-day).
-2. **Create the table.** In your project's dashboard: **SQL Editor → New query**, paste in the contents of `supabase/schema.sql` from this repo, and click **Run**.
-This creates the `kv_store` table, sets up permissive access policies (see the comments in that file for what that means), and turns on realtime for the table.
+2. **Create the table and photo storage.** In your project's dashboard: **SQL Editor → New query**, paste in the contents of `supabase/schema.sql` from this repo, and click **Run**.
+This creates the `kv_store` table, a `breakdown-photos` storage bucket for photos attached to reports, sets up permissive access policies for both (see the comments in that file for what that means), and turns on realtime for the table.
+If you already ran an older version of this file before, it's safe to just run the whole thing again — it's written so nothing errors out on things that already exist.
 3. **Grab your API credentials.** In the dashboard: **Settings → API**.
 Copy:
    - **Project URL**
    - **anon public** key (not the `service_role` key — never put that one in frontend code)